 Picture this: your law firm is presented with a potential product liability case.

-First, you’ve got to spend hours researching to see if there’s a viable product liability claim to build on.
+First, you’ve got to spend hours researching to see if there’s a viable claim to build on.
 Then, you’ve got to dedicate time to scour previous verdict and settlement data on similar cases to see if it makes financial sense to pursue that claim.
 Finally, you have to build your case by learning background information on your product and finding supportive caselaw.

 The issue could be as mundane as a cosmetic blemish or, in extreme cases, it could pose serious danger to the general public.
-Regardless of the severity, the manufacturer or seller will have committed a tort.
-That means they’ll likely be responsible for fixing the situation through recalls, refunds or some other sort of remedial action.
-But even with a proactive response, no evidence of negligence and product liability insurance, a company may still be entangled in a product lawsuit.
+Regardless of the severity, the manufacturer or seller will likely have committed a tort.
+That means they may be responsible for fixing the situation through recalls, refunds, or some other sort of remedial action.
+But even with a proactive response, a company may still be entangled in a product lawsuit.

-OK, so there are a lot more than just four ways it can help.
-But in the spirit of brevity, we boiled it down to a quartet of themost valuable benefits.
+There are a lot more than just four ways Product Liability Navigator can help.
+But in the spirit of brevity, we boiled it down to a quartet of the most valuable benefits.